oacore/content/docs/oai-resolver.md

   <span class="helperText">globally unique OAI Prefix</span>
   <span class="helperText">locally unique identifier</span>
   </div>
-block_2_column_1: >-
-  In comparison to DOIs, OAI identifiers are registered in a distributed rather than centralised manner and there is therefore no cost for minting them.
-OAI identifiers are **persistent** identifiers in repositories that declare their level of support for deleted documents in the <span className="primeColor fontRobotoMono">deletedRecord</span> element of the <span class="primeColor fontRobotoMono">Identify</span> response as <span class="primeColor fontRobotoMono">persistent</span>.
-CORE recommends repositories to provide this persistent level of support.
+block_2_column_1: In comparison to DOIs, OAI identifiers are registered in a distributed rather than centralised manner and there is therefore no cost for minting them.
+OAI identifiers are **persistent** identifiers in repositories that declare their level of support for deleted documents in the <span className="primeColor fontRobotoMono">deletedRecord</span> element of the
+  <span class="primeColor fontRobotoMono">Identify</span> response as <span
+  class="primeColor fontRobotoMono">persistent</span>.
+CORE recommends

-  There is no strict format for the identifier apart from it having to be a URI, but a Cgood practice is for it to consist of a globally unique prefix identifying the repository and a suffix that is locally unique to a given metadata record in the repository.
+  repositories to provide this persistent level of support.<br/><br/>There is no strict format for the identifier apart from it having to be a URI, but a Cgood practice is for it to consist of a globally unique prefix identifying the repository and a suffix that is locally unique to a given metadata record in the repository.
 block_2_column_2: >-
   **The following are examples of OAIs available in CORE**